moroen/IKEA-Tradfri-plugin/README.md

 ```shell
   $ tradfri config IP GATEWAY-KEY
 ```
-where IP is the address of the gateway, and GATEWAY-KEY is the security-key located on the bottom of the gateway.
+  * IP is the address of the gateway, and GATEWAY-KEY is the security-key located on the bottom of the gateway.

 ### 5. Check communication with the gateway:
 ```shell